An Interview With Colonel Buddy Styers

+So we begin.
 Once upon a time, the Market Common was just a twinkle in the heavens as it hadn’t yet been conceptualized.
 In its place was an Air Force Base.
-That was created in 1940, when the city donated its municipal airport to the United States Air Force, to be used as a military base during World War II.
-Post World War II, it was shut down, and reopened in 1954 because of the Cold War.
+The base was created in 1940, when the city donated its municipal airport to the American cause, to be used as a military base during World War II.
+After the war, the base was shut down, but reopened in 1954 at the onset of the Cold War.

 As the Cold War drew to an end, the Air Force deemed the base unnecessary, and because of the tremendous cost to operate a base for no reason, it was announced for permanent closure in 1989.
 At that point, the Air Force started working with the local community, county, city, and state, to decide what was to become of this huge piece of property in the middle of the community.